For this tutorial we do not offer a free download of the pattern.

 - the 2 widths of one of the P1 pieces on the reverse side of the leather.
 Do not put any on the second P1 piece.

-- the length of the top of the 2 pieces P1 on the reverse side of the leather.
+- the length of the top of the 2 P1 pieces on the reverse side of the leather.

 - the length of the bottom of the 2 pieces P1 on the right side of the leather (see step 10).